Originalil/EternalSigmas/Rules.md

 > The say of Ayaan is final, his decisions may only be vetoed by 7 or more players in a vote.\
 > Trying to circumvent a punishment by hacking or exploiting loopholes is **NOT** permitted, provided there was a clear intention to evade punishment.
 # Definitions
+*Benign* - Harmless; not used in a reckless manner\
 *Clear intention* - Explicit stating of an intent to perform action in question or a clearly conscious decision (impossible to explain that it was an accident).\
-*Others'* - Anything that was obtain by someone else, or was contributed to at least 30% by someone, is at the discretion of Ayaan.\
+*Others'* - Anything that was obtained by someone else, or was contributed to at least 30% by someone, is at the discretion of Ayaan.\
 *Reasonable* - Explainable with logic and evidence.\
 *Significant* - Anything more than 20% of what was in question.\
 *Significant structures* - Any player-built structure that took more than 30 minutes to build and was built in a reasonable amount of time.\